aronbeal/D7-Testing-with-Behat/slides.md

 <aside class="notes" data-markdown>
 What are Mink and Selenium?
 Mink is an open source browser controller/emulator for web applications.
 The distinction being drawn here is between browser emulators, which request pages and process them in code (but don't do javascript or ajax), and browser controllers, which interact with an actual browser.
 Mink is meant to unify the api differences between emulators and controllers, as both will likely eventually be needed in testing.

 Selenium is a browser controller leveraged by mink to do the actual driving of the browser during testing that requires javascript or ajax.
-Selenium has drivers for all the major browsers, and many third party drivers as well.
+Selenium has drivers for all the major browsers, and many third party drivers as well, although you may have to download and install some of those drivers separately.
 </aside>

 ---------------------------------------------